 To understand the potential impacts of offshore windfarms on these dolphins, we need the best information possible on how they use this area, including their movements up and down the coast.
 Bottlenose dolphins can be identified individually from photographs of natural markings on their dorsal fins, a method known as “photo-id”.

-To improve the understanding of bottlenose dolphin ranging patterns along the east coast of Scotland, SMRU Consulting has teamed up with Prof Philip Hammond from the Sea Mammal Research Unit (SMRU) of the University of St. Andrews to intensify sampling in the Tay Estuary and adjacent areas over the next three years.
+To improve the understanding of bottlenose dolphin ranging patterns along the east coast of Scotland, SMRU Consulting has teamed up with Prof Philip Hammond from the Sea Mammal Research Unit (SMRU) of the University of St. Andrews to intensify sampling in the Tay Estuary and adjacent areas over a three year period.
 The resulting data will be integrated with data from intensive sampling in the Moray Firth through ongoing collaboration with Prof Paul Thompson from the University of Aberdeen (AU) Lighthouse Field Station in Cromarty.

-Photo-identification data will be collected between May and September in 2017, 2018 and 2019.
-Each year, we will aim for a total of 20 one-day sampling trips in the southern part of the population’s range, spread over the season so that movements can be captured at the finest scale possible.
-In the laboratory, the photographs will be graded for quality and images of dolphins from the best pictures will be matched to the existing catalogue of individuals identified in previous years.
-This enables us to add to our knowledge of the lives of known animals and to document any new ones seen for the first time.
+Photo-identification data is being collected between May and September during 2017, 2018 and 2019.
+Sampling comprises a total of 20 one-day trips in the southern part of the population’s range, spread over the season so that movements can be captured at the finest scale possible.
+In the laboratory, the photographs are graded for quality and images of dolphins from the best pictures are matched to the existing catalogue of individuals identified in previous years.
+This enables increased knowledge of the lives of known animals and to document any new ones seen for the first time.

 Improving understanding of the north-south movements of the Scottish east coast bottlenose dolphins relies on matching photographs of individuals seen at different times in different places, hence the need for intensive sampling and for collaboration with colleagues working in the Moray Firth.
-When added to existing data, the new data generated over the three years of this project will enable us to answer questions about the rates of dolphin movements up and down the coast and whether there may be differences in movements between males and females, or among animals of different ages.
+When added to existing data, the new data generated over the three years of this project will enable questions to be answered about the rates of dolphin movements up and down the coast and whether there may be differences in movements between males and females, or among animals of different ages.

 Studies of this dolphin population were initiated by the Universities of Aberdeen and St Andrews more than 25 years ago in the Moray Firth and extended to the Tay and Forth Estuaries in the 2000s.
 Despite this history, there are still important gaps in our knowledge.
 Bottlenose dolphins can live for many decades; the oldest known-age animal is a 62-year-old female in Sarasota Bay, Florida.
 Long-term studies are therefore needed to build up enough knowledge about the population to inform decisions about human activities, such as at-sea energy developments, that may affect it.

-Many of the dolphins we will photograph over the next three years will have been seen multiple times over many years and will therefore give information on their life history, for example, when mature females had calves.
-We can take advantage of this knowledge of the lives of these animals to inform our studies and to interpret our results, including updating estimates of population size, and mortality and birth rates.
-At the end of this project, improved understanding of the movements and population biology of bottlenose dolphins should help us to assess the impact of future wind energy developments off the east coast of Scotland.
+Many of the dolphins that will be photographed over the three year monitoring period will have been seen multiple times over many years and will therefore give information on their life history, for example, when mature females had calves.
+This knowledge can be used to inform the projects studies and to interpret results, including updating estimates of population size, and mortality and birth rates.
+At the end of this project, improved understanding of the movements and population biology of bottlenose dolphins should help in assessing the impact of future wind energy developments off the east coast of Scotland.

 Prof Philip Hammond, Principal Investigator and academic lead of project, Sea Mammal Research Unit (SMRU), University of St Andrews, said: “